 Although the defined, tangible benefits of the bustling location help to explain Forest Hills Capital’s geographic positioning, they reveal little about the company’s choice of name.
 Indeed, simply locating in Forest Hills does not necessitate taking the neighborhood’s appellation.
-After studying the history, culture and architecture of Forest Hills Capital’s eponymous neighborhood, the reasoning behind the Forest Hills Capital Management name becomes far more apparent.
+After studying the history, culture and architecture of Forest Hills Capital’s eponymous neighborhood, the reasoning behind the name of the firm becomes far more apparent.

 Forest Hills was the home of the U.S. Open Tennis Championships for over five decades in the early part of the twentieth century.
 The event was held at the West Side Tennis Club (pictured above) before it moved just over four miles in 1978 to the USTA National Tennis Center in Flushing Meadows Park.
 When the Open was played at the West Side Tennis Club site, the tournament was commonly referred to as simply “Forest Hills,” just as the All-England Lawn Tennis Association Championships are today known as “Wimbledon.”
 Notable Forest Hills champions include Althea Gibson (pictured center above), Bobby Riggs, Billy Jean King, and Arthur Ashe.
 Among these great players, Arthur Ashe is regarded as one of the all time best tennis players of the United States.
 The last men’s U.S. Open final to be played in Forest Hills was in 1977 between the famed Jimmy Connors and Guillermo Vilas.
 Trivia question: who won?
 Was it Jimmy Connors?
 Or was it Guillermo Vilas?
 Watch the video below to find out.